Rob Sherman (football manager)

-Robert Sherman (born 21 August 1960) is a Welsh football manager and former footballer, currently managing the Fiji national football team and Christchurch United.
+Robert Sherman (born 21 August 1960) is a Welsh professional football manager and former player, who is currently manager of OFC Professional League club South Island United.
+From 2023 to 2025 he was the head coach of the Fiji national team.

 Early life and education

 Sherman grew up in Aberystwyth, Wales.
 He attended Ysgol Penglais School in Wales.

 Playing career

 Sherman made his senior debut for Aberystwyth Reserves at age 15 and for the first team at 16.
 He moved to Cardiff City at 16 and spent three years with the club, before brief spells with Swansea and Hull.
 He primarily played as a left-winger.

 Managerial career

 Sherman has been described as a "highly respected figure in football and coaching education globally".

 Wales

 Sherman joined the Football Association of Wales in 1997 as an Area Coach, later becoming National Player Development Manager and Technical Director.
 He helped nurture talents such as Gareth Bale and Aaron Ramsey.

 New Zealand

 Sherman served as Technical Director for New Zealand Football, overseeing development programs and contributing to the growth of football in the country.